Amog-OS/AmogOS/README.md

 (This build is for RPI 3 and 4, x86 build coming soon) https://github.com/jostroOS/amogOS/releases/latest

+**NOTE : SPAM ESC KEY ON THE KEYBOARD WHEN BOOTING AMOGOS ON AN ACTUAL PI**

 (please note that by downloading amogOS, you have a severely increased chance of being infected with the deadly amogus and AMOGU-16 virus.
 Please refer to https://www.youtube.com/watch?v=nFstpT_YTro for treatment methods).

 Update: This is a experimental beta x86 iso build.
 It is a live USB image designed for VMs. **NOTE: The vm may or may not have internet**